chrisclarkson/NRLcalc/README.md

 The applet 'NRLcalc' allows one to interactively click and pick points on phasograms, and easily calculate the NRL value for many different phasograms by use of a 'Next' and 'Back' button.
 NRLcalc was made using shiny.

 # NRLcalc.R
+ls data/*aggregate.txt > data/files #list all files with phasogram data in 'files'

+#the Rscript will read 'files' and can then the app can be run

+R
+install.packages('shiny')

+install.packages('zoo')

+install.packages('plyr')

+Rscript NRL_multiple_files.R

+# Data and scripts

 Also I have provided exemplary scripts and data used in my paper: 'What determines the decrease in nucleosome repeat length near bound CTCF?'- See description below: